-What you must pay when you get these
+What you must pay

 Cardiac rehabilitation services

 Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan will cover phase I, phase II, and phase III cardiac rehabilitation services.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.